cannatag/ldap3/README.txt

 	- Add validation to Abandon operation
 	- Added connection.request to hold a dictionary of info about last request
 	- Added info about outstanding operation in connection.strategy._oustanding
-	- Implemented RFC 4515 for search filter coding and decoding
+	- Implemented RFC 4515 foJ6311\\èr search filter coding and decoding
 	- Added a parser to build filter string from LdapMessage

 * 0.4.0 - 2013.07.15